kratman/ZOModel/README.md

 This is a simple set of programs I wrote to simulate a zombie outbreak over time.
 This was just for fun and is not a realistic model.

-Currently, two different models are availible in this repository.
+Currently, two different models are available in this repository.
 ZOModel is for small populations of humans and zombies (e.g. an infested town).
 ZOMlog is for large scale populations (e.g. countries and planets).